 If you’ve been around here for any amount of time, you’ve probably noticed that I love Evernote.
-Two years ago I wrote a book about using it as the basis of a paperless home management binder, but I’ve been using Evernote for at least five years now.
+I’ve been using Evernote for at least five years now.
 I’ve refined how I use it, I’ve talked with other moms who use it, and I’ve noticed online that there are many more people curious about it than people actually using it, so I thought it’d make a great blog series: How to use Evernote for homeschooling.

 Why homeschool moms should use Evernote

 Evernote is basically a digital blank canvas.
 It’s a bucket into which you can put anything: text notes, pictures, scans, pdfs, emails.
 Think of Evernote as your digital filing cabinet.
 Mostly it holds what has been paper in your life, but what doesn’t have to be paper anymore.